Tramway track: Electrification

 Electrification needed other developments, most notably heavier rails to cope with electric tramcars weighing 12 tonnes rather than the 4 tonne horse-drawn variety; switching points, as electric trams could not be pulled onto the correct track by horses; and the need for electrical connections, to provide the return path for the electric current, which was usually supplied through an overhead wire.

 Conduit and stud systems

 In some cities where overhead electric cables were deemed intrusive, underground conduits with electrical conductors were used.
 Examples of this were New York, Washington DC, Paris, London, Brussels and Budapest.
 The conduit system of electrical power was very expensive to install and maintain, although Washington did not close until 1962.
 Attempts were made with alternative systems not needing overhead wires.
 There were many systems of “surface” contact, where studs were set in the road surface, and energised by a passing tram, either mechanically or magnetically, to supply power through a skate carried under the tram.
 Unfortunately these systems all failed due to the problem of reliability and not always turning off after the tram had passed, resulting in the occasional electrocution of horses and dogs.
-In the last five years a new system of surface contact has been installed in the Bordeaux tramway by Alstom.
+Since 2003, a new system of surface contact has been installed in the Bordeaux tramway by Alstom.